Section 1: Purpose and Contents of this page:

 If you are unsure whether you are eligible for a refund, please read more information about the UKVI's Refund Policy.

 If no refund is issued to you automatically when you believe you are eligible to receive one, you can contact us to make an enquiry to the UKVI on your behalf.
 You will need to include evidence of duplicate payment (for example, the Worldpay email receipt) with your email and provide the GWF number/ application reference number.

 IHS refund for continuing students:

-Please note that if you are part way through your course and need to make a further Tier 4 visa application to complete that course (for example, you changed course from a 3-year to a 4-year course, and are applying for your new visa when you are in Year 2), there will be no refund to the overlapping period of IHS fees if you applied for your visa from outside the UK.
+Please note that if you are part way through your course and need to make a further stuent visa application to complete that course (for example, you changed course from a 3-year to a 4-year course, and are applying for your new visa when you are in Year 2), there will be no refund to the overlapping period of IHS fees if you applied for your visa from outside the UK.

 However, if you made this visa application within the UK, then you will be eligible for a refund for any overlapping IHS payment for periods of 6 months or more.
 Any overlapping IHS payment for a period of less than 6 months will not be refunded.

 If you need to pay IHS but the payment calculation is showing as 0, it might be that you have answered one of the questions incorrectly (for example, if you answer yes to 'are you under local authority care?' or yes to 'are you studying in the Isle of Man?').
 Don't worry though, as this will not cause a refusal.